AnubisLMS/Anubis/docs/design.md

 At this stage we hand execution off to student code for the first time.
 We will be building the student code _as the `student` user_.
 The command for building the container will be specified by on a per-assignment basis.
-The std-out of the build will be captured by the `anubis` user.
+The stdout of the build will be captured by the `anubis` user.

 Once built, a build report will be sent to the API, along with a state update for the submission.
-If the student is on the submission page, then they should be see the build info shortly thereafter.
+If the student is on the submission page, then they should be able to see the build info shortly thereafter.

 ##### Test